Aimi Kunitake

-Aimi Kunitake (國武 愛美, Kunitake Aimi) is a Japanese football player.
-She plays for Mynavi Sendai and Japan national team.
+Aimi Kunitake (國武 愛美, Kunitake Aimi) is a Japanese footballer who plays as a defender.
+She plays for Mynavi Sendai and the Japan national team.

 Club career

 Kunitake was born in Yamato, Kumamoto on January 10, 1997.
 After graduating from Musashigaoka College, she joined L.League club Nojima Stella Kanagawa Sagamihara in 2017.
-She became a regular player as center back and played all 18 matches in first season.
+She became a regular player as a center back and played all 18 matches in her first season.

 National team career

-On July 29, 2018, Kunitake debuted for Japan national team against Brazil.
-She played 3 games for Japan in 2018.
+On July 29, 2018, Kunitake debuted for the Japan national team against Brazil.
+She played three games for Japan in 2018.